core-api/python-client/docs/api-guide/auth.md

 Uses [HTTP Bearer token authentication][bearer-auth], and can be used for OAuth 2, JWT, and custom token authentication schemes.

-Outgoing requests will include the provided token in the request`Authorization` headers, in the following format:
+Outgoing requests will include the provided token in the request `Authorization` headers, in the following format:

     Authorization: Bearer xxxx-xxxxxxxx-xxxx

-The prefix may be customized if required, in order to support HTTP authentication schemes that are not [officially registered][http-auth-schemes].
+The scheme name may be customized if required, in order to support HTTP authentication schemes that are not [officially registered][http-auth-schemes].

 A typical authentication flow using `TokenAuthentication` would be:

 * Using an unauthenticated client make a request providing the users credentials to an endpoint to that returns an API token.
 * Instantiate an authenticated client using the returned token, and use this for all future requests.

-**Signature**: `TokenAuthentication(token, prefix='Bearer', domain='*')`
+**Signature**: `TokenAuthentication(token, scheme='Bearer', domain='*')`

 ### SessionAuthentication